bshyuunn/bshyuunn.github.io/_posts/2024-11-26-SECCON-CTF-13-Quals-Blockchain-Writeup.md

 author: Songhyun Bae
 ---

 I recently participated in the SECCON CTF 13 Qualifiers with my team, CyKor.
 I solved the “Trillion Ether” challenge in the blockchain category.
-I’m planning to write about it on my blog.

 ## **Trillion Ether**